felix-hilden/tekore/docs/src/examples/auth_server.rst

 .. note::

-    The :code:`auths` dictionary can be used to store arbitrary information.
+    The :code:`auths` dictionary could be used to store arbitrary information.
-    In this example it is used to map the state parameters of ongoing authorisations to redirect destinations.
+    In this example it is used to map the state parameters of ongoing authorisations to :class:`UserAuth <tekore.UserAuth>` objects.

 .. code:: python